-What tips would you offer to aspiring designer?
+What tips would you offer to an aspiring designer?

 I see a lot of graduates who come out of college thinking they have everything they need to succeed but in many cases, the basic skills are very undeveloped.
 Don’t start out thinking you’re going to be a fashion designer – learn to draw, learn to make a toile, learn to sew, learn about fabrics, learn about finance, whatever it is, with any of these skills you can make it in the industry.
 Maybe you won’t be able to create a successful brand but if you have those skills, you will always be in demand.

-How important is practical experience for a designer?
+How important is a practical experience for a designer?

 Extremely important!
 At the end of the day, it’s a combination of natural talent and then developing that talent in a real work environment, which really gives that confidence and knowledge to take on your own brand or label.
 Understanding all the facets of the design, manufacturing and retail process is essential – from understanding fabrics and materials to knowing the best regions for manufacturing different garments and having a clear idea of where you want your product to sit.
 This all takes time.